Summer: Meteorological reckoning

+Cultural reckoning

+In the Julian calendar used in the ancient Roman world, summer began on 9 May, its midpoint was the summer solstice on 24 June, and summer ended on 10 August.

+Likewise, in Anglo-Saxon England, summer began on 9 May and its midpoint was the summer solstice or Midsummer, on 24 June.
+In England, 24 June continued to be called Midsummer Day and was one of the quarter days of the English calendar.
+Elsewhere in northern Europe, midsummer and the solstice were traditionally reckoned as the night of 23–24 June.

+Traditionally, in much of Europe, summer began with May Day, and the time around the summer solstice was seen as the middle of summer.

+In Gaelic Ireland and Scotland, summer began with the festival of Bealtaine on 1 May and ended with Lughnasa on 1 August.
+Likewise, in Wales, summer began with the festival of Cyntefin or Calan Haf (meaning "first of Summer") on 1 May.

 Reckoning by cultural festivals, the summer season in the United States is traditionally regarded as beginning on Memorial Day weekend (the last weekend in May) and ending on Labor Day (the first Monday in September), more closely in line with the meteorological definition for the parts of the country that have four-season weather.
 The similar Canadian tradition starts summer on Victoria Day one week prior (although summer conditions vary widely across Canada's expansive territory) and ends, as in the United States, on Labour Day.

 In some Southern Hemisphere countries such as Brazil, Argentina, South Africa, Australia and New Zealand, summer is associated with the Christmas and New Year holidays.
 Many families take extended holidays for two or three weeks or longer during summer.

 In Australia and New Zealand, summer begins on 1 December and ends on 28 February (29 February in leap years).

-In Chinese astronomy, summer starts on or around 5 May, with the jiéqì (solar term) known as lìxià (立夏), i.e. "establishment of summer", and it ends on or around 6 August.
+In Chinese astronomy, summer starts on or around 5 May, with the jiéqì (solar term) known as lìxià (立夏), i.e. "establishment of summer".
+Summer ends around 7 August, with the solar term of lìqiū (立秋, "establishment of autumn").

 In southern and southeast Asia, where the monsoon occurs, summer is more generally defined as lasting from March, April, May and June, the warmest time of the year, ending with the onset of the monsoon rains.

 Because the temperature lag is shorter in the oceanic temperate southern hemisphere, most countries in this region use the meteorological definition with summer starting on 1 December and ending on the last day of February.